sr1j/sr1j.github.io/_posts/2021-06-20-My-first-open-source-contribution-to-SerenityOS.md

 ---
-layout: post
-title: "My first open source contribution to SerenityOS"
+title: My first open source contribution to OSS
+author: Sreelakshmi Jayarajan
-date:   2021-06-20 23:56:22 +0530
+date: 2021-06-20 20:55:00 +0800
-categories: OSS SerenityOS
+categories: [OSS, SerenityOS]
+tags: [getting started]
 ---

 How can I contribute to open source software?
 Can I contribute with no prior development experience?
 Is it meant for beginners?
 If yes, is it very hard?
 These are some common questions many students find asking themselves.
 Well, I did, too.
 Hence I decided to share my experience contributing to SerenityOS [SerenityOS] — a graphical, Unix-like operating system for x86 computers — to help others contribute to Serenity or any large open source project.